kartik-chausali/url-shortner/README.md

 - Generate a short URL for a given original URL.
 - Redirect users to the original URL when accessing the short URL.
 - Track the number of times a short URL is accessed and last accessed timestamp of short URL.
+- Rate Limiting for limited number of request for a client in a minute.
+- Indexing for faster mongodb lookups.
+- Dockerized using Docker.

 ---